West Virginia Court Records

 WestVirginiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WestVirginiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 Tort cases in the State of West Virginia occur when individuals bring tort incidents before a state court.
-A tort is a civil wrong that inflicts injury or harm on an individual.
-Persons who commit tortious actions can incur legal liabilities that require them to compensate the injured party.
+A tort is generally considered a civil wrong that results in injury or harm to an individual.
+Persons who commit tortious actions may incur legal liabilities that require them to compensate the injured party.

-The Circuit Court and Magistrate Court have the responsibility of handling court cases in the state.
-While the Magistrate Courts jurisdiction is over cases with claims of less than $10000, the Circuit Courts handle disputes involving over $2500.
+The Circuit Court and Magistrate Court are generally responsible for handling court cases in the state.
+The Magistrate Court's jurisdiction covers cases with claims of less than $10000, while the Circuit Court handles disputes involving amounts over $2500.

 - The name of the person involved in the record, unless said person is a juvenile